 108: The wedding garland teams had to make in a Detour in India contained 108 flowers.

 A Storm Is Coming: Used in leg 3, when it started storming in the middle of the leg, when two of the teams were still trying to milk their camels at the Roadblock.

-> Two Men, One Dress: The cow costumes teams were forced to don.
-They then had to run all around Almaty, Kazakhstan wearing them.
+Two Men, One Dress: The cow costumes teams were forced to don for the Act Like Fools Detour in Kazakhstan.
+They then had to run all around Almaty wearing them.

-> Blessed Are the Cheesemakers: A task in the premiere episode had teams carry large wheels of cheese down a steep hill.
+Blessed Are the Cheesemakers: A task in the premiere episode had teams carry large wheels of cheese down a steep hill.
 Though it did not look too difficult on the surface, poor balance and the cheese carriers breaking under the slightest provocation led it to being one of the most memorable tasks in race history - so memorable, in fact, that it made a repeat appearance in Season 22, where Phil called it the most memorable task in Race history.

 Fanservice: The whole point of the underwear run Roadblock.

 Genre Savvy: The teams on the finale spent their final plane ride reviewing the previous legs to prepare for the Final Exam Boss puzzle that had been used in the previous two seasons.
 From that point on, taking notes on every leg became a common strategy.

 Getting Crap Past the Radar: In leg 8, one Detour choice had teams sing karaoke in a party taxi, each accompanied by a pair of transvestites.